Division by infinity

 In mathematics, division by infinity is division where the divisor (denominator) is infinity.
-In ordinary arithmetic, this does not have a well-defined meaning, since infinity is a mathematical concept that does not correspond to a specific number, and moreover, there is no nonzero real number that, when added to itself an infinite number of times, gives a finite number.
-However, "dividing by infinity" can be given meaning as an informal way of expressing the limit of dividing a number by larger and larger divisors.
+In ordinary arithmetic, this does not have a well-defined meaning, since ∞ is a mathematical concept that does not correspond to a specific number, and moreover, there is no nonzero real number that, when added to itself an infinite number of times, gives a finite number, unless you address the concept of indeterminate forms.
+However, "dividing by ∞" can be given meaning as an informal way of expressing the limit of dividing a number by larger and larger divisors.

 Using mathematical structures that go beyond the real numbers, it is possible to define numbers that have infinite magnitude yet can still be manipulated in ways much like ordinary arithmetic.
 For example, on the extended real number line, dividing any real number by infinity yields zero, while in the surreal number system, dividing 1 by the infinite number $\omega$ yields the infinitesimal number $\epsilon$.
 In floating-point arithmetic, any finite number divided by $\pm\infty$ is equal to positive or negative zero if the numerator is finite.
 Otherwise, the result is NaN.

 The challenges of providing a rigorous meaning of "division by infinity" are analogous to those of defining division by zero.

 Use in technology

-As infinity is difficult to deal with for most calculators and computers many do not have a formal way of computing division by infinity.
+As infinity is difficult to deal with for most calculators and computers, many do not have a formal way of computing division by infinity.
 Calculators such as the TI-84 and most household calculators do not have an infinity button so it is impossible to type into the calculator 'x divided by infinity' so instead users can type a large number such as "1e99" ($1 \times 10^{99}$) or "-1e99".
 By typing in some number divided by a sufficiently large number the output will be 0.
 In some cases this fails as there is either an overflow error or if the numerator is also a sufficiently large number then the output may be 1 or a real number.
 In the Wolfram language, dividing an integer by infinity will result in the result 0.
 Also, in some calculators such as the TI-Nspire, 1 divided by infinity can be evaluated as 0.